-Arizona, June 28, 2016 – Arizona retail food prices at the supermarket were down in the first quarter of 2016, according to the latest Arizona Farm Bureau Federation Marketbasket Survey.
-The informal survey shows the total cost of 16 basic grocery items was $49.26, down $1.94 or about 4 percent less than the first quarter of 2016.
+Arizona, September 26, 2016 – Arizona retail food prices at the supermarket were down in the third quarter of 2016, according to the latest Arizona Farm Bureau Federation Marketbasket Survey.
+The informal survey shows the total cost of 16 basic grocery items was $48.72, down 54 cents or about 1 percent less than the second quarter of 2016.

-Compared to Arizona’s June 2015 survey total of $50.88, the 2016 second quarter Marketbasket survey shows that Arizona’s food prices have decreased about 3 percent year-to-year …one of the largest spreads in recent years.
+Compared to Arizona’s September 2015 survey total of $54.57, the 2016 third quarter Marketbasket survey shows that Arizona’s food prices have decreased about 10 percent year-to-year …one of the largest spreads in recent years.

-Of the 16 items surveyed in Arizona, eight decreased, eight increased compared to the 2016 first quarter survey.
+Of the 16 items surveyed in Arizona six decreased, ten increased compared to the 2016 second quarter survey.

 The year-to-year direction of the quarterly Marketbasket survey tracks with the federal government’s Consumer Price Index report for food at home.